626 pointsby hello12343214a year ago65 comments

 Another 0/1 bit for fingerprinting.
 Doesn't appear in https://coveryourtracks.eff.org/ (panopticlick).
 Also see prefers-contrast, prefers-reduced-transparency, prefers-color-scheme, inverted-colors

-• mrjbq74 months ago
+• mrjbq7a year ago

 I hope you see this comment: